emacsmirror/gptel-aibo/README.md

 **gptel-aibo** is an AI writing assistant system built on top of [gptel](https://github.com/karthink/gptel) .
-It helps you create and manage content in Emacs, including code, documentation, and even novels.
-As you talk to the LLM, it automatically sends the content (or a portion of it) that you're currently working on, allowing you to refer to elements like "this function," "this class," "this file," etc. It also defines an action set and its format with the LLM, so once a response is received, you can easily apply the suggestions with a single command ( `gptel-aibo-apply-last-suggestions`, bound to `C-c !`).
+It helps you create and manage content in Emacs, including code, documents, and even fiction, along with many other possibilities.
+As you talk to the LLM, it automatically sends the content (or a portion of it) that you're currently working on, allowing you to refer to elements like "this function," "this class," or "this file," etc. It also defines an action set and its format with the LLM, so once a response is received, you can easily apply the suggestions with a single command (`gptel-aibo-apply-last-suggestions`, bound to `C-c !`).

 The term *aibo*, meaning partner, is currently ambiguous—it could refer to gptel’s partner, or the user’s.